 Have Fun With Friends

 There are many entertaining things tween girls can do as a group.
 If your daughter and her friends are running out of ideas or seem a little bored, encourage her to try one of these activities:

 - Start a new club with a group of friends that share an interest.

 - Write a play and get friends to help produce the show.

 - Visit a thrift store and find something for each of her friends.
 Then have a lunch party and give them their gifts.

 - Host a science fair for friends.
 Give them an invite to the fair and pass out goody bags.

 - Invite friends over for a formal dinner party.
 As an added challenge, have her plan the menu and prepare the meal herself.

 - Organize a backyard Olympics for a group of friends.
 Offer medals and cold drinks, then have a cookout to conclude the ceremony.

 Learn Something New

 Tweens are at the perfect stage in life to learn just about anything, and it doesn't always have to happen at school.
 Learning how to do something new is a great way for girls to explore their interests, challenge themselves, and dive deeper into their favorite subjects.

 - Find and read three new novels.

 - Study a foreign language.

-- Learn how to crochet or sew.
-Make something simple such as a scarf or a pillow.
+- Learn how to crochet or sew, and make something simple such as a scarf or a pillow.

 - Set a summer goal and then work every day to make it happen.